 you can attempt to retard or advance the camshaft.
 Retarding

-the cam effectively opens the exhaust valve earlier and
+the cam effectively opens the exhaust valve earlier and the

-where your intake valve clearance was running close, and your exhaust side had
+valve clearance was running close, and your exhaust side had

-plenty to spare, you could retard
+plenty to spare, you could retard the camshaft 2 to 6 degrees

-advancing a cam will bring the intake closer and the exhaust slightly further from the
+the intake closer and the exhaust slightly further from the

 piston during overlap.